 With conditional logic, you can set specific fields to hide or appear based on a previous answer, require users to elaborate on their answer with additional text fields, or even program your form to complete calculations or add up responses.
 Jotform includes conditional logic in their free version, whereas competitors like Typeform charge for this feature.

-Jotform also offers numerous integration tools, which really helps it stand out from Google Forms.
+Jotform also boasts numerous integration tools, which really helps it stand out from Google Forms.
 In total, Jotform offers integrations with over 100 apps, including Dropbox, Google Calendar, and several payment collection systems.

 Unfortunately, Jotform’s free version does limit you to a total of five total active forms and 100 responses per month.
-However, you can deactivate forms and create new ones at any time, and your 100 response limit resets at the beginning of each month, so both of these are fairly easy to work around.
+However, you can deactivate forms and create new ones at any time, and your 100-response limit resets at the beginning of each month, so both of these are fairly easy to work around.
+But if you need more, know that Jotform’s paid subscriptions start at $24/month.
+This bundle includes 25 forms, 1,000 monthly subscriptions, up to 250 fields per form and more.

 If you use WordPress as your website platform, then WPForms is probably the best Google Forms alternative for you.
 Although WPForms is technically just a simple WordPress plugin, the drag-and-drop form builder works just like most of the other suggestions on this list.
 However, the biggest positive for this one is that you can easily integrate your forms into your WordPress website.